As a therapist, you’ve dedicated your professional life to supporting others.

 You should address these issues by carefully reviewing your communications with scheduled clients, pinpointing what information may be missing, and finding ways to communicate those details before their arrival.

 Use a tool like Apptoto to customize SMS reminders and messaging for your practice so your correspondence fits your clients’ needs perfectly.

 4. “Permission” to miss appointments

 Many practices have adopted various techniques and strategies for combating no-shows, often levying fees or penalties for patients who miss or cancel their regular meetings.

-In some instances these practices may be justified, but in the case of patients receiving regular therapy, it may not be the right approach.
+In some instances, these practices may be justified.
+But, for patients receiving regular therapy, it may not be the right approach.

 At least one study has concluded that punitive approaches may have the opposite of the intended effect, specifically when dealing with therapy appointments.

 If a small disincentive or punishment is associated with missing or canceling an appointment, then the patient may come to see this as permission to do so.
 As long as they are willing to accept the repercussions, they are free to choose not to attend.

 This indicates that these types of disincentives may not help solve issues with missed appointments and instead could serve to exacerbate them.
 It may be more appropriate to rely on positive reinforcement via SMS or even loyalty rewards rather than punitive actions.